OpenTok is a platform for creating real time streaming video applications, created by TokBox.

 Reference documentation is available at https://tokbox.com/developer/sdks/php/reference/index.html.

-You need an OpenTok API key and API secret, which you can obtain at https://dashboard.tokbox.com.
+You need an OpenTok API key and API secret, which you can obtain by logging into your TokBox account.

-The OpenTok PHP SDK requires PHP 5.3 or greater.
+The OpenTok PHP SDK requires PHP 5.6+ or PHP 7+

 See the Releases page for details about each release.